HepLean Documentation

 Instances For

-Substitutes equations, but makes sure to only substitute variables introduced after the motives (given by the index) as the motive could depend on anything before, and substVar would happily drop equations about these fixed parameters.
+Careful to only touch the context after the motives (given by the index) as the motive could depend on anything before, and substVar would happily drop equations about these fixed parameters.

 Equations